catseye/shelf/README.md

     name and, if a corresponding directory exists in the current directory, update the repository in that corresponding directory using `git pull`, otherwise attempt to `git clone` the repository to that corresponding directory in the current directory.
+In both cases a `git fetch` will be executed as well.

     The current directory is assumed to be on `SHELF_PATH`.